 2013 - Present

 WOOL AND THE GANG is a sexy, stylish and aspirational fashion brand.
-Online we offer our gorgeous hand-crafted designs made by Peruvian artisans OR you can make it yourself with our innovative Knit Kits & online video Wool School.
+Online we offer our gorgeous hand-crafted designs made unique by our network of makers OR you can make it yourself with our innovative Knit Kits & online video Wool School.